 Runaway ribbon, with embroidery for company - finds it's way up and down a zip-it coatdress with raglan sleeves and welted pockets, in gaberdine ($40).

 British 'ardware, above, studs coaty chinchilla in a queen's-greenery shade, ($25).
-PHOTO CREDITS Images and original text scanned by Sweet Jane from Seventeen Magazine September 1967, all three dresses by Twiggy of London, photographer: Joseph Santoro.
+PHOTO CREDITS Images scanned by Sweet Jane from Seventeen Magazine - September.
+1967.
+All three dresses by Twiggy of London.
+Photographer: Joseph Santoro.

 See-through shoes!
 Open to flattery in the prettiest pastel shades of suede.
 And only 52/11 a pair!
 Also in black leather and brown suede.
 Wouldn't you know they're from Manfield-The fashion shoe shop.